Dennayz/BrickBreaker2D/README.md

 # HOW TO PLAY

 - jar file in out/artifacts/
+- make sure to import the javazoom jar file
 - can play with A & D keys or LEFT & RIGHT arrow keys to move paddle around

 # LEARNING EXPERIENCE